enasequence/read_docs/mod_06.rst

 7. Once all the above information is provided, please proceed to the next step.

-Part 4: Add More Assemblies
+Step 4: Add More Assemblies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/AS_part4.png